gemfire/gemfire-examples/custom-stats-logger/README.md

 statistics = DistributionStats.replyWaitsInProgress,StatSampler.delayDuration
 ```
 If you don't want the stats logger to run do not set the statistics property.
-Once you have set the required properties in statLogger.properties file, you need to reconstruct the jar.
+Once you have set the required properties in statLogger.properties file, you need to build the jar.

 ```
 cd gemfire-examples/stats-logger